janeteneto/IaC/README.md

 - **Infrastructure as Code** is a software engineering **approach** that involves managing and provisioning computing infrastructure (e.g. servers, networks, databases, etc.) using code and automation instead of manual configuration.
 - This approach treats infrastructure as software and uses version control, testing, and other software engineering practices to manage it.
-- Used in DevOps environments to automate the deployment of applications and infrastructure changes, and to ensure that infrastructure is consistent, scalable, and secure.
+- Used in DevOps environments to automate the deployment of applications and infrastructure changes and to ensure that infrastructure is consistent, scalable, and secure.

-- **Benefits** include, automation, consistency, scalability, security and collaboration.
+- **Benefits** include automation, consistency, scalability, security and collaboration.
 Popular IaC tools such as **Terraform, Ansible, Puppet, and Chef** are used extensively in the industry to implement these benefits.

 ![image](https://user-images.githubusercontent.com/129942042/236436759-6767c113-fcd1-460e-a056-4461ce9e59da.png)